Zelcider/planity-test/README.md

 In this graph:

-- `GroupedEventComponent`, `ColumnedEventComponent`, `TimeRangeEventComponent`,and `CalendarComponent` are the React components.
+- `EventRowComponent`, `EventColumnComponent`, `EventComponent`and `CalendarComponent` are the React components.
-- `GroupedEventPresenter`, `ColumnedEventPresenter`, `TimeRangeEventPresenter` and `CalendarPresenter` are the presenter components that connect the entities with the components.
+- `OverlappingEventGroupPresenter`, `NonOverlappingEventGroupPresenter`, `TimeRangeEventPresenter` and `CalendarPresenter` are the presenter components that connect the entities with the components.
 - `UseCase - GroupEventts` is the use case that defines the business logic of the application.

 ## Business Logic